bigblueswope/cb-python-projects/cbapi_projects/defense/policy_automation/README.txt

 This is a python tool to allow one to easily:
 1. Export the contents of a Cb Defense policy to a JSON file.
 2. Import a CSV full of Cb Defense rules to a policy in a CbD instance.
+3. Import a JSON file containing an entire Cb Defense policy
-3. Transfer a policy from one Cb Defense organization to another.
+4. Transfer a policy from one Cb Defense organization to another.

 The tool requires one to have a recent version of the Python library 'requests' installed.
 	To install 'requests' try the following command: